 Our graduation ceremonies are held at the Royal Albert Hall.

-Timings for Graduation Days 2025 will be shared with eligible graduands as soon as these are confirmed.
+Timings for Commemoration Day 2025 will be shared with eligible graduands as soon as these are confirmed.

-Graduation activities (including check-in and post ceremony Faculty Receptions) will take place between 08.00 and 20.30 across both days, and graduands will be informed of their timings well in advance.
+Graduation activities (including check-in and post-ceremony Faculty Receptions) will take place between 07.00 and 22.00, and graduands will be informed of their timings well in advance.

-There will also be the opportunity to have professional photography taken on the day before and/or after your graduation ceremony, more details will be shared with eligible graduands shortly.
+There will also be the opportunity to have professional photography taken on the day before and/or after your graduation ceremony.
+More details will be shared with registered graduands shortly.

 Yes, we stream all our graduation ceremonies live here on our website and on the Imperial College London YouTube channel.

-Academic dress is compulsory to attend Graduation Days 2025.
+Academic dress for graduands is compulsory to attend Commemoration Day 2025.

-The university's official robemaker and supplier of academic dress is Ede & Ravenscroft Ltd, which will be the only provider of academic dress present on campus for all graduation ceremonies.
-You can see more details about academic dress here.
+The university's official robemaker and supplier of academic dress is Ede & Ravenscroft Ltd, and they will be the only provider of academic dress present on campus for all graduation ceremonies.
+You can see more details about academic dress here

-Graduation ceremonies are formal occasions and therefore smart dress is required under your academic attire.
-We encourage guests to wear smart attire and also welcome traditional or national dress.
+Graduation ceremonies are formal occasions and, therefore, smart clothing is required to be worn under your academic dress.
+We encourage guests to wear smart clothing and also welcome traditional or national dress.

-The university reserves the right to refuse admittance to a graduate at Graduation Days 2025 should they not be wearing academic dress or are inappropriately dressed.
+The university reserves the right to refuse admission to a graduand at Commemoration Day 2025 if they are not wearing academic dress or are inappropriately dressed.

 There is no need to book an appointment, and you can find information on the available photography packages ahead of the day by visiting the Tempest Photography website and selecting 'Not Graduated Yet?'

-There will also be the opportunity to have professional photography on the day before and/or after your graduation ceremony, and more details will be shared with eligible graduands shortly.
+There will also be the opportunity to have professional photography on the day before and/or after your graduation ceremony.
+More details will be shared with eligible graduands shortly.

-You will need to check-in for your ceremony and collect your academic dress ahead of the ceremony, this will take place on our South Kensington Campus.
+You will need to check-in for your ceremony and collect your academic dress (if booked with Ede & Ravenscroft Ltd) ahead of the ceremony.
+This will take place on our South Kensington Campus 2-3 hours before your ceremony.

-There will also be places to buy official Imperial College London Merchandise, as well as bars, cafes and pop-up food outlets for you and your guest to buy refreshments, if you wish.
+There will also be places to buy official Imperial College London Merchandise, as well as bars, cafes and pop-up food outlets for you and your guests to buy refreshments.

 There will be safety and security measures at the Royal Albert Hall on the day of your graduation.
 All bags are subject to search by security personnel on entry to the Royal Albert Hall, following ticket scanning.